Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 WIC Section 366.26(e)(3) – States, in part that if a child who is the subject of a finalized Tribal Customary Adoption (TCA) shows evidence of a developmental disability or mental illness as a result of conditions existing before the TCA that leads to the child not being able to be relinquished to a licensed adoption agency on the grounds that the child is considered unadoptable, and this condition was not known by or relayed to the TCA adoptive parent(s) prior to the Tribal Customary Adoption Order (TCAO), a petition setting forth these facts may be filed by the TCA adoptive parent(s) with the juvenile court that granted the TCA petition.
 If these facts are proven to the satisfaction of the juvenile court, the court can make an order setting aside the TCAO.
 The set aside petition must be filed within five (5) years of the issuance of the TCAO.

-WIC Section 391 – Provides a list of the necessary information/documentation that must be provided to a youth when he/she has reached the age of majority and jurisdiction has been terminated.
+WIC Section 391 – Provides a list of the necessary information/documentation that must be provided to a youth when they have reached the age of majority and jurisdiction has been terminated.
 This includes information concerning the child’s dependency case, and any known information regarding the child’s Indian heritage or tribal connections.

 WIC Section 16507.4(b) – Explains voluntary family reunification (VFR) services and the procedures for Indian children for VFR, designed to prevent the breakup of Indian families.